 Starting from 2009 the Mediterranea University of Reggio Calabria has the direct management of the laboratory, and Professor Felice Arena was designated as Director of the Lab, and Professor Paolo Boccotti as Scientific Supervisor (they are both full professor of Ocean Engineering).
 Activities are run with the support of the PhD students of the ocean engineering program, as well as graduate students, which participate to the experiments.
 In the lab academic activities, as lectures for under graduate students, are also held.

-On 1989 Professor Paolo Boccotti directed the first experiment aimed to verify the possibility to work in the sea as in a big wave tank.
+On 1989 Professor Paolo Boccotti conceived and directed the first experiment aimed to verify the possibility to work in the sea as in a big wave tank.

 In 1990 a small scale field experiment was carried out off the beach of Reggio Calabria to verify the theory of quasi-determinism by Boccotti, that defines the mechanics of three-dimensional wave groups.